k3s-io/k3s/docs/release/k3s-release.md

 -e GOCACHE=/go/.cache \
 -w /go/src/github.com/kubernetes/kubernetes ${GOIMAGE}-dev ./tag.sh ${NEW_K3S_VER} 2>&1 | tee ~/tags-${NEW_K3S_VER}.log
 ```
-After tag.sh runs, you should see list of git push commands at the end of the output.
+After tag.sh runs, you should see a list of `git push` commands at the end of the output.
 Save this output to a file called ```push.sh``` and mark it as executable by running the following command:
 ```sh
 chmod +x push.sh